-Most daytime space and science exhibits are generally designed for children of reading age, but the re-imagined Chabot center offers an immersive experience that makes it fun for children of all ages, not to mention quite intriguing for us adults too!
+Most daytime space and science exhibits are generally designed for children of reading age, but the re-imagined Chabot center offers an immersive experience that makes it fun for children of all ages, not to mention quite intriguing for us adults, too.

-What’s New at Oakland’s Chabot Space & Science Center
+Favorites at Oakland’s Chabot Space & Science Center

 My daughter was delighted to work on creating some prototypes with the help of Chabot volunteers.
 She first did an easy paper airplane and watched it soar in a wind tunnel, and then built an Astrobee (space robot) and watched her creation propel across an air hockey table.
 And, of course, she had to dig her hands into the sand station.